 Read the written submissions received

-The Committee took oral evidence at its meetings on 27 March and 20 April.
-It will also take evidence on 27 April 2017.
+The Committee took oral evidence at its meetings on 27 March, 20 April and 27 April 2017.

 Read the meeting papers and the Official Reports